Kanan Jarrus: Rebels

-In season 3, a Force-sensitive creature called the Bendu mentors Kanan in the ways of Force-sight.
+In the third season, a Force-sensitive creature called the Bendu mentors Kanan in the ways of Force-sight.
 Kanan still participates in Rebel missions, with his mastery of the Force compensating for his blindness, but he takes a less active role in leadership.
 In the two-part episode "Ghosts of Geonosis", Kanan meets Saw Gerrera, the leader of an independent Rebel group, much like the Ghost crew prior to joining the Rebel Alliance.
 In "Trials of the Darksaber", Kanan trains Sabine Wren in lightsaber combat.
-Season 4 portrays Kanan and Hera as being in a relationship, and at some point they conceive a child together.
+The fourth season portrays Kanan and Hera as being in a relationship, and at some point they conceive a child together.
 However, Kanan sacrifices his life in the episode "Jedi Night" while rescuing Hera from Imperial captivity to trick enemy forces into shooting fuel reserves for the TIE defender fleet they were standing on, using the Force to get the rest of the Spectres to safety and regaining his sight as the fuel was exploding.
 The destruction of the fuel thwarts Grand Admiral Thrawn's plan to mass-produce the TIE defenders and easily decimate Rebel fleets, eventually leading to his downfall.

 Despite his death, Kanan makes minor appearances in most of the remaining episodes.
 In "Wolves and A Door", while passing through the hyper tunnel on Loth-wolves, the remaining Spectres see several illusions of Kanan and hear his voice, like many others, such as the Grand Inquisitor, Hera, Ezra, Ahsoka and Zeb Orrelios.
 He appears later on in the same episode in Hera's imagination.
 She imagines him as a Force ghost comforting her.
 In the following episode, "A World Between Worlds", Kanan's voice is heard in the World Between Worlds by both Ezra and Ahsoka multiple times, until he finally appears through a portal.
 Ezra makes up his mind to save him and goes to the portal that depicts Kanan's final moments.
 Ahsoka stops Ezra from saving Kanan, telling him that he intended to sacrifice himself and interfering with it would allow the fuel explosion he caused to kill Ezra and most of the Spectres via the grandfather paradox.
 Though reluctant to do so, Ezra allows Kanan to go on with his sacrifice.
 The ending of the series finale "Family Reunion – and Farewell", set after the Battle of Endor, shows both Kanan and Hera's young son Jacen Syndulla, and a mural on Lothal painted by Sabine, which depicts the Ghost crew, including Kanan.